Gaussian Process Boosting: Combining Gaussian Process and Mixed Effects Models with Boosting

 where $f_m(\cdot)$ is chosen in a way such that its addition results in the minimization of the risk.
 This minimization can usually not be done analytically and, consequently, an approximation is used.
-In most boosting algorithms, such an approximation is obtained using either a penalized functional first-order or a functional second-order Taylor expansion of the risk around the current estimate $F_{m-1}(\cdot)$.
+In most boosting algorithms, such an approximation is obtained using either a penalized functional first-order or a functional second-order Taylor expansion of the risk functional around the current estimate $F_{m-1}(\cdot)$.
 This then corresponds to functional gradient descent or functional Newton steps.
-It is also possible to combine gradient and Newton steps \citep{friedman2001greedy} by first learning part of the parameters of the base learners using a gradient step and the remaining part using a Newton update.
+It is also possible to combine gradient and Newton steps by first learning part of the parameters of the base learners using a gradient step and the remaining part using a Newton update \citep{friedman2001greedy}.
 See \citet{sigrist2018gradient} for more information on the distinction between gradient, Newton, and hybrid gradient-Newton boosting.
-Note that, in contrast to existing boosting algorithms, in our case, all observations are dependent in general, i.e., we have only one independent multivariate sample.
+In contrast to classical boosting algorithms, the risk functional in \eqref{obj_func} is not a sum of $n$ independent terms as all observations $y$ are dependent conditional on $X$.
+In other words, we generally have only one independent multivariate sample instead of $n$ independent samples.